 Making good decisions about sun exposure can be a lot harder than it sounds.
 Most folks now know that baking for hours in the sun in pursuit of the ultimate tan can be dangerous, raising your risk for skin cancer.
 But unfortunately that safety message has caused a lot of folks to fear the sun, and that can lead to problems.

 Sunlight is your main source of vitamin D. When you cover your bare skin from head to toe, and use a heavy-duty sunblock every time you step outdoors you risk not getting enough of this vital vitamin.
-And vitamin D deficiency has been linked to dementia.
+And vitamin D deficiency could cause dementia, according to researchers.

 For example, in a study which included more than 1600 seniors, folks who were severely deficient in vitamin D were found to have a 125 percent increased risk of dementia.
 Those with a mild deficiency didn’t get off the hook either, they still had a 53 percent increased risk of the devastating diagnosis.